GET HARD RESULTS. Start here

 Over the years, researchers have looked into the effectiveness of penis stretching for men who feel unsatisfied with their penile size.

-In the only worthwhile study we could find on mechanical penis stretching, one “penile extender” device called the AndroPenis® was tested in a group of 15 men.
+In the only worthwhile study we could find on mechanical penis stretching, one “penile extender” device called the AndroPenis® was tested in a group of 15 men (FYI: that’s a very, very small study group).

 The men’s penile measurements were taken prior to the start of the study, then again after one, three, six and 12 months of treatment.

-After six months of treatment with the device for four to six hours a day, the average soft penis size of the participants had increased by 0.7 inches.
+After six months of treatment with the device for four to six hours a day — every day — the average soft penis size of the participants had increased by 0.7 inches.

-Yes, you read that right — four to six hours per day.
-That’s approximately 720 hours of having your penis in a traction device for a gain of about half an inch in length.
+Yes, you read that right — four to six hours of traction therapy for your penis, per day.
+That’s approximately 720 hours of having your penis in a traction device for a gain of a little more than half an inch in length.

-Based on the limited research we currently have, jelqing doesn’t exactly seem to have the best safety record.
+Exercise always carries a risk of injury, and penis exercise is frankly no different.
+Based on the limited research we currently have, jelqing doesn’t exactly seem to have the best safety record and may result in some undesirable side effects and long-term risks.

 According to Weill Cornell Medicine, penis stretching techniques have the potential to damage the nerves inside your penis, cause vein thrombosis (the development of blood clots) and lead to bruising.

-Jelqing is also associated with an increased risk of bruising, pain and fibrotic scarring, which is the development of scar tissue in the penis.
+Jelqing is also associated with an increased risk of pain and fibrotic scarring, which is the development of scar tissue in the penis that can sometimes lead to Peyronie’s disease — a condition where erections become painful due to scarring of the penile tissue, curvature and other changes.

 Studies of similar techniques for penis enlargement have also involved complications, including hematoma and numbness around the glans penis (the tip of the penis, and the most sensitive area during sex).